A global lesson from Britain's crumbling Conservative Party - ExBulletin

 Johnson was referring to the Conservative Party's landslide election victory, which gave it an 80-seat majority in Parliament.
 But it seemed at that moment that the conservatives could also have pulled off a more delicate maneuver, one that many other parties on the mainstream right had struggled to achieve: consolidating a large conservative majority despite an insurgent far right.

-The unity of the Conservatives, often called Tories, had been threatened for years by an anti-EU and anti-immigration movement that prioritized social concerns over economic ones.
+The unity of the Conservatives, often known as the Tories, had been threatened for years by an anti-European Union and anti-immigration movement that prioritized social concerns over economic ones.
 Britain's Brexit vote in 2016 was in many ways a triumph of the hard right over the center, and it led to the resignation of David Cameron, a more centrist Conservative prime minister.

 But on that December day, it appeared that Johnson's Conservatives, a Brexit supporter who had promised to crack down on immigration while pledging to boost public services, had successfully repelled the threat.